UMWEDU/umw-commencement-sync/_pages/guide.md

 <h3>Undergraduate Commencement, May 13, 2017</h3>
 <strong>Please arrive no later than 8:15 a.m in your regalia</strong>.
 Candidates for Undergraduate Commencement will line up around Jefferson Square at this time to be ready to process at 9:00 a.m.

 The procession will begin promptly at 9 a.m.
-The Candidates for Undergraduate Commencement will process from Jefferson Square through the Bell Tower and down campus walk to Ball Circle.
+Candidates for Undergraduate Commencement will process from Jefferson Square through the Bell Tower and down campus walk to Ball Circle.
 <h4>Parking</h4>
 Guests and graduates may park in any space on campus that is not designated as reserved, handicapped, or full.
 The parking deck on Alvey Drive is available for parking as well.
 Additional parking may be found along College Avenue.
 Please be careful not to park where it is noted as residential parking.
 The George Washington Hall Parking Lot is designated completely for handicapped parking.
 There will be golf carts transporting guests from this lot to Ball Circle.
 <h4>The Venue</h4>
 The venue for Undergraduate Commencement is on Ball Circle.
 The venue is fully accessible and will be set with over 8,000 folding chairs.
-The ceremony will be streamed live from the University web page and also on a large screen at Ball Circle.
+The ceremony will be streamed live with a link on the University web page and also on a large screen at Ball Circle.

-The candidates are to line up around Jefferson Square where ushers will be available to assist.
-At 9:00 a.m. the Candidates for Undergraduate Commencement will process down campus walk and onto Ball Circle.
+Candidates are to line up around Jefferson Square where ushers will be available to assist.
+At 9:00 a.m. the candidates for undergraduate commencement will process down campus walk and onto Ball Circle.
 All guests are asked to clear campus walk at 9:00 for the processional.
 <h4>Seating Arrangements</h4>
 Graduates will be required to sit in reserved seats.
 A seating plan will be distributed prior to the ceremony at rehearsal.
 Guests are invited to find a seat on a first come, first serve basis.
 <h4>Academic Dress</h4>
-On the day of the ceremony graduates are expected to wear the appropriate regalia that you have ordered.
+Those participating in the ceremony are expected to wear the appropriate regalia for your degree program.
+Caps me be decorated keeping in mind our institutional community values.
 What you wear under your regalia is a personal decision; please make sure you are comfortable and prepared for any events following the ceremony.
 <h4>Photography</h4>
 A professional photographer will take pictures of each graduate upon exiting the stage.
 These pictures will be made available for purchase.
 Guests may take photographs during the ceremony.
 <h4>Flowers</h4>